On the clique number of Paley graphs of prime power order: Introduction

-Let $p$ be a prime and $r$ a positive integer such that $q=p^r \equiv 1 \pmod{4}$.
-Let $\F_q$ be the finite field with $q$ elements.
-The Paley graph on $\F_q$, denoted $P_q$, is the undirected graph whose vertices are elements in $F_q$, and two vertices are adjacent if and only if the difference of the two vertices is a quadratic residue modulo $q$.
-Note that $q \equiv 1 \pmod{4}$ is needed to ensure that the graph is undirected.
+Let $q \equiv 1 \pmod 4$ be a prime power.
+The {\em Paley graph} defined on the finite field $\F_q$, denoted $P_q$, is the graph whose vertices are elements in $\F_q$ such that two vertices are adjacent if and only if their difference is a quadratic residue in $\F_q^*$.
+The condition $q \equiv 1 \pmod{4}$ is needed so that $P_q$ is undirected.

-For a undirected graph $G$, the clique number of $G$, denoted $\omega (G)$, is the size of a maximum clique of $G$.
-We are interested in finding an upper bound for the size of a maximal clique $C$ of the Paley graph $P_q$.
-Note that for any $x\in \F_q$, $C-x$ also gives a maximal clique.
-Throughout the paper, let $C=\{a_1,a_2,\ldots,a_N\}$ be a clique in $P_q$, where $N=\omega(P_q)$.
-Without loss of generality, we can assume $a_1=0$, and so $a_2,\ldots,a_N$ are quadratic residues modulo $q$.
-Since the number of quadratic residues of modulo $q$ is exactly $\frac{q-1}{2}$, we have a trivial upper bound that \begin{thm} If $q=p^r \equiv 1 \pmod{4}$, then $\omega(P_q) \leq \frac{q+1}{2}$. \end{thm} In the literature ~\cite{BDR, BRM, CO, CL, HP}, the trivial upper bound for $\omega(P_q)$ is given by $\sqrt{q}$, which is a consequence of the fact that $P_q$ is self-complementary.
-We outline the proof in the following:
+We are interested in finding an upper bound for the size of a maximum clique $C$ of the Paley graph $P_q$.
+Note that for any $x\in \F_q$, $C-x$ also gives a maximum clique.
+Throughout the paper, let